paigeweber13/fine-hardware-visualization/README.md

 ## TODO:
  - fix no code working anymore, mine or brandon's
+   - fixed brandon's: just needed to run `modprobe msr` :sheepish:
+   - mine: am I doing all the same things?
+Yes!
+   - mine: do I need to start region inside parallel block?
+Yes!
+That was the problem
  - can we measure integer operations?

  - put likwid markers into benchmark to see if I'm doing my own math right